LIGHT

 Food is life.

-Food is light.
+Food is light

-To be human is to be in continuous exchange with each other, sentient matter, the animate geographies of our biodiverse habitats and the rhythms of the Sun and Moon.
+The Sun is our most powerful, natural energy and form of light.
+Through food we ingesting the miracle and power of the Sun’s energy.
+To be human is to be in continuous exchange with each other, sentient matter, the animate geographies of our biodiverse habitats and the rhythms of water bodies, and energies of the Sun and Moon.
 Growing, cooking and eating are expressions of these extensive, naturecultural relationships.
+The light of the Sun is life-sustaining and nourishing to us once it’s energy and light are transformed by the multifold interactions of plants with soil, water and air to become the edible substances which feed and nurture mortal existence.

 Description & use of light

-The visual poetic shows imagery which expresses kitchen culture meeting agriculture.
-These share a diversity of hands-on interactions from growing, harvesting, preparing and cooking and eating - resonances of our naturecultural interdependence and our reliance on the Sun’s light and energy.
+This video collage is an expression of kitchen culture meeting agriculture.
+We are all co-producers in the food chain and, as eaters we are participating in an agricultural act.
+The imagery shares a diversity of hands-on interactions from growing, harvesting, preparing and cooking and eating - resonances of our naturecultural interdependence and our reliance on the Sun’s light and energy.

 Use of Light